The Best Gluten Free Frosted Gingerbread Cookies

 • Preheat the oven to 375°F. Line two baking sheets with parchment paper.

-• Add the pumpkin puree, cashew butter, almond flour, coconut flour, cinnamon, ginger, cloves, baking soda, and sea salt in that order.
+• Add the almond flour, coconut flour, cinnamon, ginger, cloves, baking soda, and sea salt in that order.
 Mix on low until combined into a smooth dough.

 • Using your hands, form the dough into 24 balls and place on the prepared baking sheets at least 1-inch apart.
 Flatten them slightly so they are about 2-inches in diameter.